Rodrigo Palacio: Genoa

 In July 2009, Palacio signed a contract with Italian club Genoa.
 His debut in Serie A was on 23 August, in a 3–2 win over Roma.
 On 5 November, he scored his first goal for the club in the UEFA Europa League match against Lille, which ended in a 3–2 victory for Genoa.
 In Serie A, the striker scored his first goal against Parma, the team in which he also scored a double against in the return leg, a 3–2 away win.
 2 years after his debut, Palacio also entered in Coppa Italia statistics with a brace in a 4–3 win against AG Nocerina.
 In the last two weeks of January 2012, Palacio scored two braces: one in a 5–3 loss against Palermo, and the other in a 3–2 win against Napoli.
 On his last appearance for Genoa, the hundredth overall, he received a red card against Udinese.

-Internazionale
+Inter Milan

 On 22 May 2012, Genoa president Enrico Preziosi confirmed that Palacio would join Inter for the 2012–13 season.
 On 7 June, he was officially sold to Inter for €10.5 million, signing a three-year contract paying the player €2.7 million per year.